viktar-charnarutski/algorithms/README.md

  - Always check for ```null```
  - If your head node might be changed - use a *fake* head node
  - If it's required to change an order - keep tracking a *previous* node.
 For head node it could be ```null``` or your *fake node*
- - To *arrange* the list's nodes in a *particular order* use two (*or mode* brand new lists), so then you can combine it for a single result
+ - To *arrange* the list's nodes in a *particular order* use two (*or more*) brand new lists, so then you can combine it for a single list
  - Use *two pointers* if you need to find a cycle or count from the end (like a *middle* one)
  - To reverse a list you just need to *re-map* links to the *next* node pointing it to the *previous* one